Techie + Gamers

 Electric cars are expensive, but Zoli Honig and Isaac Deutsch created a way for people to drive them for free for a limited time.
 It was made possible with their ride-sharing startup, WaiveCar.
 Advertisers paid for the ride, as their ads would be displayed on the vehicle.
 The founders pitched the company on Shark Tank and got a deal with Kevin O’Leary.
-As of 2024, WaiveCar is worth an estimated $5 million.
+WaiveCar is worth $0 as they ceased operations.

 Zoli Honig is an entrepreneur from Miami, Florida and studied mechanical engineering at NYU’s Polytechnic School of Engineering before pursuing economics at Queens College.
 To support his studies, he worked as an IT consultant at KJ Technology Consulting.